Justinian I "The Great" (527-565) AV Tremissis (1.45g, 17mm, 6h). Constantinople, circa 527-565.

 References: SB 145; DOC I 19; MIB I 19.

 Hist.
 Notes: Representative of shift from Pagan toward Christian symbols on Byzantine coinage (much like Imperial coinage of Constantine).
-Note, particularly, the figure on the reverse depicted holding a wreath (indicative of Roman deity Victory), but also a globus cruciger (perhaps suggestive of an angel, but clearly referencing Christianity).
+Note, particularly, the figure on the reverse depicted holding a wreath (indicative of Roman deity Victory), but also a globus cruciger (perhaps suggestive of an angel, as on coins of Justin II & later, but clearly referencing Christianity).